 - Registration beyond the 4th week of semester (2nd week in Summer)

-You must email the RTF-Classic to the Office of Graduate Studies for approval where we will forward it to the Registrar Office.
+You must email the RTF-Classic to the Office of Graduate Studies ([email protected]) for approval, and we will forward it to the Office of the Registrar.

 - Dropping and Adding Courses

 Effective Spring 2021, courses dropped prior to the start of the semester (before the first day of classes) will have 100% of the tuition charges canceled.
 Courses dropped beginning the first day of classes are subject to the university refund schedule, which governs the prorated cancellation of semester tuition charges in cases of program adjustment or withdrawal.
-The following financial penalties apply:
+The following financial penalties apply for dropped courses:

 Fall and Spring Semester Refund amount On or before the end of the first week of the semester 100% On or before the end of the second week of the semester 100% On or before the end of the third week of the semester 60% On or before the end of the fourth week of the semester 40% On or before the end of the fifth week of the semester 20% After the fifth week of the semester 0% Summer Semester (4-7 week session) Refund Amount Within the first 5 calendar days of the summer session 100% Within 6 and 10 calendar days of the summer session 70% Within 11 and 14 calendar days of the summer session 50% After the 15 calendar days of the summer session 0%